amir2mi/flatifycss/README.md

 ## Contents

-After installing FlatifyCSS with package managers or downloading the archive file there is a folder called `/dist`, where compiled CSS, JS and their map files are there, inside this folder these files are provided:
+After installing FlatifyCSS or downloading the archive file, you'll find a `/dist` folder with compiled CSS, JS, and their map files:

 ### CSS

-CSS files come with some options, files with `-noprefix` suffix, do not have [PostCSS Autoprefixer](https://github.com/postcss/autoprefixer), while `-min` means this file is minified and `-rtl` is the special file for languages like Arabic, Persian, Hebrew, etc which direction is right to left.
+CSS files come in different versions:

+- Files with `-noprefix` don't use [PostCSS Autoprefixer](https://github.com/postcss/autoprefixer)
+- Files with `-min` are minified

+Available CSS files:

-`flatify.css`
+- `flatify.css`
-`flatify-min.css`
+- `flatify-min.css`
-`flatify-noprefix.css`
+- `flatify-noprefix.css`
-`flatify-noprefix-min.css`
+- `flatify-noprefix-min.css`
-`flatify-rtl.css`
-`flatify-rtl-min.css`
-`flatify-rtl-noprefix.css`
-`flatify-rtl-noprefix-min.css`

 ### JS

-Note that FlatifyCSS needs [Popperjs](https://popper.js.org/) for dropdowns and popovers, but this library is not included inside the JavaScript file of FlatifyCSS, so it is up to you to include it inside your webpage.
+Note: FlatifyCSS needs [Popperjs](https://popper.js.org/) for dropdowns and popovers.
+This library isn't included in FlatifyCSS's JavaScript file, so you need to add it to your webpage separately.

+Available JS files:

-`flatify.js`
+- `flatify.js`
-`flatify-min.js`
+- `flatify-min.js`

 ## Development

+To develop FlatifyCSS:

-FlatifyCSS gets compiled to CSS & JavaScript using Gulp.
-To use Gulp, we need to install it globally with `npm i gulp-cli -g`, then run `npm install` in the root directory of FlatifyCSS.
+1. Install Gulp globally: `npm i gulp-cli -g`
+2. Run `npm install` in the root directory of FlatifyCSS
-If everything is okay, we can run `gulp` in the root directory to compile the stylesheet and JavaScript file, read more about FlatifyCSS's Gulp tasks [here](https://amir2mi.github.io/flatifycss/docs/overview/development#gulp).
+3. Run `gulp` in the root directory to compile the stylesheet and JavaScript file

+For more information about FlatifyCSS's Gulp tasks, [read here](https://amir2mi.github.io/flatifycss/docs/overview/development#gulp).

 ## Support

-We appreciate your contribution it is the best way you can help us, however if you want you can [buy a coffee](https://www.buymeacoffee.com/amir2mi)!
+The best way to support us is by contributing to the project.
+If you'd like to do more, you can [buy us a coffee](https://www.buymeacoffee.com/amir2mi)!